 Thinking option 2 and 3 were still valid, and if we fubar'd this horribly, it was JB Weld (steel reinforced epoxy) to the rescue.
 Mix, apply, and sand back!

 While we were done, the part just needed a new windshield after all, we did not like the new shiny bolts (from the replacement center bar) and desided to replace these with allen head bolts.
 The hexagon fitting would in our humble opinion look "cool".
 After finding these (harder than we thought) we still did not like the shiny contrast with the black inner bar.
 It was then we had the idea to Hot Blue the bolt heads.
 Even if we don't like this once installed we can always paint then heads black.
+Hot Bluing is when you heat the material to a glowing red and then dunk it in oil.
+This darkens the material while providing a very tough layer.

 As almost a side note the center bar outer molding was still attached to the original center bar and what do you know - another unicorn!
 Bacause we saw donors at DVAP we gently removed the chrome cover from the center bar and for ONCE it was easy.
-The rubber is sooooo old that we broke it away to expose the chrome edge.
+The rubber is sooooo old that we broke it away to expose the stainless edge.
 We then, again gently, used a utility knife and cut along this edge with actually broke the rubber more than cut.
 After the cuts/breaks we simply lifted the center bar and the remaining bits that were under the chrome lip just slid down to the center.

 We can't believe this project does not include a reference to the previous owner.
 How did that happen?